-Avocado is loaded with calories and is one of the best ways to make sure your baby gets his dose of calories for the day.
+Avocado is loaded with calories and is one of the best ways to make sure your baby gets their dose of calories for the day (1).

-- It is filled nutrition and is packed with healthy fats.
-The best part about avocadoes is that it is very easy to prepare.
+- It is filled with nutrition and is packed with healthy fats.
+The best part about avocados is that it is very easy to prepare.

 - You can serve avocado directly from the skin by spooning it out and feeding your baby.
 Alternatively, you can also make it into a mash or puree by mixing your baby’s formula milk or even your own breast milk.

-- You can also mix avocado with other vegetable or fruits purees like banana or tofu.
-Another great way to use avocado is by making it into a dip and letting your baby have with other finger foods or spreading it on toast or bagel.
+- You can also mix avocado with other vegetables or fruits purees like banana or tofu.
+Another great way to use avocado is by making it into a dip.

 2. Say Cheese:

-You can easily include cheese in your baby’s regular diet plan and ensure your baby gets a high dose of calories and taste.
+You can easily include cheese in your baby’s regular diet plan and ensure your baby gets a high dose of calories and taste (2).

-- Add grated cheese to your baby’s cooked, boiled, mashed or pureed vegetables.
-In case your baby loves cheese and does not like vegetables, he may even want to eat them for the cheese!
+- Add grated cheese to your baby’s cooked, boiled, mashed, or pureed vegetables.
+In case your baby loves cheese and does not like vegetables, they may even want to eat them for the cheese!

-- Make a bowl of scrambled eggs for your baby and add a dash of cheese slice before serving.
-You can also add grated cheese on your baby’s bowl of mashed potatoes or boiled pasta.
+- Make a bowl of scrambled eggs for your baby and add a dash of cheese before serving.
+You can also add grated cheese to your baby’s bowl of mashed potatoes or boiled pasta.

-- Instead of always using butter, add full fat cheese cream in your baby’s regular foods and meals.
+- Instead of always using butter, add full-fat cheese cream to your baby’s regular foods and meals.

 3. Milk It Up:

-If you have started your baby on top feed milk, now is the time to milk up the fat content.
+If you have started your baby on top feed milk, now is the time to milk up the fat content (3).

 4. Oiling And Buttering:

-Oils and butters can add a big dose of healthy calories to your baby’s daily diet.
+Oils and butter can add a big dose of healthy calories to your baby’s daily diet (4)

-- You can also sauté them in unsalted butter or add it in mashed sweet or regular potatoes.
+- You can also sauté them in unsalted butter or add them in mashed sweet or regular potatoes.

 - If your baby is ready to have it, you can also add flaxseed or linseed oil to your baby’s food.